 The reason for this is that headphones produce a lot of SIDE content.
 When you start decreasing the stereo width with an Imager, the result side reduction, in which case you might think there is something wrong.
 The truth is that you’ve normalized the stereo width and now it sounds how it should (To make sure that you have normal correlation values, use a stereo analyzer, which will show you if you are very wide or closer to mono.)
 Also, you can check this post and get more info on how to fix stereo correlation,

 Get one of the best stereo Imager/Analyzer for FREE here: iZotope Imager

 Use Longer Reverb or Delay On Your Rare Sounds

-It’s good to use these effects on sounds which are don’t playing so often on your timeline to make them memorable and more resonating.
-Not even that – this would also be a useful technique if you want to make really smooth transitions between parts of your track and make your song a less monotonous and dry.
-Also, keep in mind that the more your sounds are repeating, the smaller feedback of these effects should be.
-Not only because they could interfere with each other, but because of the structure and musicality.
+It’s good to use these effects on sounds that aren’t playing often on your timeline to make them memorable.
+This technique is aso useful if you want to make really smooth transitions between parts of your track and make your song a less monotonous and dry.
+Also, keep in mind that the more your sounds repeat, the smaller the feedback of these effects should be, as they can interfere with each other within your structure and musicality.

 Here are links for decent Reverb & Delay effects:

-So here is it!
-We hope that this would help you in some way so you can start practicing these tips to your advantage and being able to make a little improvement on your current projects!
+So there it is!
+We hope that this helps you in some way so you can start practicing these tips and make little improvements to your current projects!